Are You Thinking About Munis?

 While others lean on macro-economic computer models, we champion the Rochester Way, a research-intensive approach for scouring the market and searching for individual bond offerings with an appealing set of credit characteristics.

 The Rochester team works to identify market inefficiencies and then invests thoughtfully, always seeking to maintain a diverse set of municipal bond portfolios.
 Our research process gives us the confidence to accumulate bonds with varying maturities, coupons and quality levels, and our portfolios have always been designed to offer attractive tax-free income with mitigated risk.

 Professional investment management, as most investors recognize, remains the greatest advantage of mutual fund investing.
-At Oppenheimer Rochester, we are committed to transforming this advantage into solid outcomes and believe that our research-driven wealth of knowledge and experience makes all the difference.
+At Oppenheimer Rochester, we are committed to transforming this advantage into solid outcomes and believe that our experience and our research-driven wealth of knowledge make all the difference.

 We realize that investors seeking tax-free income often have an assortment of needs and/or objectives, and our family of 20 muni bond funds has been designed accordingly.
-Whether an investor prefers high yield, AMT-free, single-state or maturity managed strategies – or some combination thereof – we believe that our funds have what it takes to support each investor’s unique set of financial goals.
+Whether an investor prefers maturity managed, AMT-free, single-state or high yield strategies – or some combination thereof – we believe that our funds have what it takes to support each investor’s unique set of financial goals.